GCSE Results Day 2026: Key Dates & What to Expect

 Step 3: Receive your new result

-Your grade can go up, stay the same, or go down following a review.
+Your grade can go up, stay the same, or go down after a review.
 If it goes down, the lower grade stands, so only appeal if you're confident there's been an error.

-If your grade increases and it makes a difference to your sixth form or college place, contact the admissions team immediately.
-Many institutions will adjust their decisions based on updated results.
+If your grade goes up and it affects your college or sixth form place, contact their admissions team immediately.
+Many will adjust their decision based on updated results.

 Emotional and Practical Support